osg-htc/docs/docs/submit/install-ospool-ap.md

 are particularly relevant.

 ### Specifying a project
-OSPool resources will only run jobs that have a registered *project* associated with them.
+OSPool Execution Points (EPs) will only run jobs that have a registered *project* associated with them.
 Users must follow the
 [instructions for starting a project in OSG-Connect](https://portal.osg-htc.org/documentation/overview/account_setup/starting-project/) to register a project.